elifesciences/sciencebeam-airflow/README.md

 > ...
 > Airflow is not a data streaming solution.

-We are using the [Puckel Airflow Image](https://github.com/puckel/docker-airflow).
+We are using the official [Airflow Image](https://hub.docker.com/r/apache/airflow).

 ## Prerequisites